IonicaBizau/wp-floating-social/README.md

 * GooglePlus Page ID - Set the GooglePlus page ID of your GooglePlus Page you want to display, leave this field blank if you don’t want to use it.

-* Twitter Username - Set the Twitter username of your Twitter profile you want to display, leave this field blank if you don’t want to use it.
+* Twitter Username (Implemented by <b>Ionică Bizău</b>) - Set the Twitter username of your Twitter profile you want to display, leave this field blank if you don’t want to use it.

 ## Installation
 1. Upload the plugin through `Plugins -> Add New -> Upload` interface of wordpress or upload `FloatingSocialMediaPopout` folder to the `/wp-content/plugins/` directory of your wordpress website folder.